 Nicaraguan mothers thankful for upgraded health post

 Visiting the health post are expectant moms like Janeth, four-months pregnant with her first child, and moms like Aura, raising three young sons and a five-month-old daughter with the help of her mother.
-All are grateful to CCFC and our donors, for upgrading the health post in 2013.
+All are grateful to you, and other Child Essentials donors, for upgrades the health post received in 2013.
 With your help, CCFC built a new roof and cement floor at the entrance (which serves as a waiting room), added inside flooring, a toilet, a new electrical system, and created separate medical examination areas.

 “Before the improvement, the medical post was very basic and women had no privacy for their prenatal checkups,” said Aura.
 “Now, I do not have to wait in long lines in other health centres because my community health post provides quick and comprehensive care to pregnant women.
 With the new roof, I wait under the shade, and if it rains I no longer get wet.”

 Expectant mom Janeth spoke of how donors have given her a feeling of security.
 “When I feel a problem, I come here immediately and I receive fast and high quality attention.”

 Dr. Diana Alarcón shared how the upgrades have led to better patient care, improved sanitation and many new patients.
 “As a doctor I am pleased to provide health care services in these conditions.
 Here, women and all patients, can share information about their health and can be examined in a private environment.
 That was impossible before the improvement.
 Before we used a latrine, but now we have a new toilet and sinks to wash our hands and keep clean.
 We thank God and CCFC.
 We are very grateful to the donors for supporting the health of Nicaraguan families.”